Davixss/fire-detection-system/README.md

 been possible to create a scalable system adaptable to the modern needs of smart cities.

+# Installation
+The “project” folder is divided into three subfolders.
+To make the system work, these steps must be followed.

+- Distribution of nodes
+Node 1: container orchestrator
+Node 2: container controller
+Node 3: container database
+Node 4: container network (nginx)

+- VPN network configuration.
+Each node has its own IP address connected to the shared VPN network (overlay network).
+Depending on where you installed the reference container, change the IP address appropriately in the FlaskConfig.py and Database.py class files within the container folder files.

+- Install containers
+1. Open the terminal
+2. $: cd folderName
+3. $: docker compose up -d

+- Test the system from the terminal
+1. Open several terminals to simulate sensors and actuators (change folder name based on which device to connect to the system)
+2. $: cd Terminal/Sensor1
+3. $: python sensor.py

 # Credits
 - Allegra Davide Giuseppe
 - Miano Alberto